gourab-arko100/researchflow/README.md

    deployed app runs on Demo providers for every authenticated user too, not just `/demo`).
-6. **Deploy.** Vercel runs `npm install` and `next build` automatically — there's no separate migration step to wire in; `prisma generate` runs as part of `npm install` via Prisma's postinstall hook, and the database schema itself should already be pushed from local setup (`npm run db:push`) before the first deploy, since this project doesn't run migrations at build time.
+6. **Deploy.** Vercel runs `npm install` and `next build` automatically — there's no separate migration step to wire in; `package.json` has an explicit `"postinstall": "prisma generate"` script (added deliberately — don't rely on `@prisma/client`'s own automatic postinstall hook alone, since it isn't always reliable across every install environment) and the database schema itself should already be pushed from local setup (`npm run db:push`) before the first deploy, since this project doesn't run migrations at build time.
 7. **Verify**: visit the deployed URL, confirm `/demo` loads and self-seeds, sign up for a real account, upload a paper, and confirm it reaches `Ready`.